gaqzi/reflections/notes/python/structural_subtyping_in_python.md

 ## Disclaimer

-All the code snippets here use Python 3.10's type annotation syntax.
-However, if you're using `from __future__ import annotations`, you'll be able to run all of them in earlier Python versions, back to Python 3.7.
+All the code snippets here are using Python 3.10's type annotation syntax.
+However, if you're using `from __future__ import annotations`, you'll be able to run all of them in earlier Python versions, going as far back as Python 3.7.

 ## References